 Q23.
 Is there any testing and development documentation for CAA?

 Yes.
 The Integrated product test (IPT) provides general authentication and authorisation scenarios including clients IDs that can be used to test with any message implementation.

-- Register for and install your Device AUSkey.
+- Create and install your machine credential.

-To make the Device AUSkey visible in Access Manager, an initial transaction with a new Device AUSkey, through the SBR channel, must be performed.
-This transaction will likely fail (this is normal).
-Once this has occurred the Device AUSkey will become visible in Access Manager.
-See Using Access Manager - Access and permissions
+- Submit an initial SBR transaction with your machine credential.
+This transaction may fail (this is normal).
+Once this has occurred the machine credential will become visible in Access Manager.
+See Using Access Manager - Access and permissions.